 USS KIDDBaton Rouge

-Welcome to the official Internet home port of the Fletcher-class destroyer USS KIDD (DD-661), the "Pirate of the Pacific."
-Located in the heart of scenic downtown Baton Rouge, Louisiana, she is the centerpiece of a memorial which serves to honor the men and women of our American armed forces.
+The Fletcher-class destroyer USS KIDD (DD-661), the "Pirate of the Pacific" is located in the heart of scenic downtown Baton Rouge, Louisiana.
+She is the centerpiece of a memorial which serves to honor the men and women of our American armed forces.
 Examine the dented helmet of an infantryman who stormed the beaches of Normandy.
 Touch the names of the fallen Americans whose names are carved into the black granite walls of the Louisiana Memorial Plaza.

 Rural Life MuseumBaton Rouge